riteshitey/AWS-SAA-C02-Study-Guide/README.md

    - Grant permissions for CloudWatch alarms to invoke the Lambda function.

 ---
+Title: ⏰ Don't hit snooze – wake up, Lambda!
+Your CloudWatch alarms are calling.

+AWS has announced a groundbreaking integration that's set to transform the way we manage our cloud environments: CloudWatch alarms can now directly trigger AWS Lambda functions!

+🚫 Say goodbye to the days of relying on intermediate SNS topics to invoke Lambda functions

+💸 Cut costs by axing those SNS resources.

+🔄 No more delays or complexity.

+💪 CloudWatch alarms + Lambda = unstoppable automation power!
+Automate resource cleanup, scale dynamically based on custom metrics, handle real-time error handling, deploy scheduled maintenance tasks, Implement proactive cost optimization strategies and even orchestrate complex workflows with ease. 🛠️

+🎩 Psst... don't forget to check out our POC – 🍰 Here's the link:

 **Use Cases:**
 1. **Automated Remediation:** Auto-remediate issues such as high CPU usage or resource depletion.